infocareworkshop/serviceorderhub-docs/Service order api.md

 ## POST /api/v1/case/cancel

-Endpoint for the service provider to notify Hub that import was canceled.
+Endpoint for the service provider to notify ServiceOrderHub that the case import was canceled and the provider revokes the acceptance to handle the service case.

 ### Input (JSON body):
 | Name                   | Type       | Description                             |
 | ---------------------- | ---------- | --------------------------------------- |